jgu13/Computational_Biology_Project/README.md

 # COMP401
-All files belongs to project course COMP401
+All files belong to project course COMP401